 Note: The data tables referenced on this page are all available in the ERS data product, Farm Income and Wealth Statistics.

-Net Farm Income Forecast To Increase by Nearly 14 Percent in 2013
+Net Farm Income Forecast To Increase 15 Percent in 2013

-Net farm income is forecast to be $128.2 billion in 2013, up nearly 14 percent from 2012’s revised forecast of $112.8 billion.
+Net farm income is forecast to be $131.0 billion in 2013, up 15.1 percent from 2012’s estimate of $113.8 billion.
 After adjusting for inflation, 2013’s net farm income is expected to be the highest since 1973.
-Net cash income is forecast at $123.5 billion, down almost 9 percent from 2012 (see table on farm income indicators ).
+Net cash income is forecast at $129.7 billion, down 3.4 percent from 2012 (see table on farm income indicators ).
 Not all crops produced in 2013 will be sold by the end of the 2013 calendar year; we anticipate substantial increases in the annual quantity and value of crop inventories, particularly for corn.
-As a result, crop cash receipts are expected to decline in 2013.
-The small projected increase in livestock receipts is not sufficient to offset increasing expenses.
+As a result, crop cash receipts are expected to decline by nearly 3 percent in 2013.
+The projected increase in livestock receipts (5.8 percent) is not sufficient to offset increasing expenses and lower crop receipts.
 Nevertheless, after adjusting for inflation, net cash income is expected to remain high by historical standards.

-- Net cash income is forecast to decline by nearly 9 percent from 2012.
-Unlike net farm income, net cash income does not account for capital consumption, change in inventories, and nonmoney income.
+- Net cash income is forecast to decline by more than 3 percent from 2012.

-- The value of livestock production is expected to increase 3.5 percent in 2013, with receipts increasing nearly 3 percent.
-The projected gains result mostly from expectations of price increases.
+- The value of livestock production is expected to increase by 6 percent in 2013, with receipts increasing almost 6 percent.

-- Increases in farm asset values are expected to continue to exceed increases in farm debt, leading to expectations of another new record high for farm equity.
+- Increases in farm asset values are expected to continue to exceed increases in farm debt, leading to another new record high for farm equity.